Today I have decided to fix my eyes on the Malaysian tomato rice, a dish that has to be tasted to be believed.

 2. Fried the dry spices

-Heat some ghee in a saucepan, which will give you the extraordinary flavor.
-Add the dry spice (cloves, cinnamon, star anise, and cardamom) into the pan over low heat until aromatic.
+Heat some ghee in a saucepan, giving you an extraordinary flavor.
+Add the whole spices (cloves, cinnamon, star anise, and cardamom) into the pan over low heat until aromatic.
 You can use butter or margarine instead of ghee as the substitute.

 The above four spices are commonly used together in Malay cooking.
-Once they are heated up, they will release the essential oil which will make it very aromatic.
+Once they are heated up, they release the essential oil, making it very aromatic.

-This is the Malaysian version of the tomato rice which different from the authentic Indian recipe, in which mustards seeds, cumin seeds, dry chili, green chili will be used as the spices.
+This is the Malaysian version of the tomato rice which is different from the authentic Indian recipe, in which mustard seeds, cumin seeds, garam masala, curry leaves, dry chilies, red chili powder, and green chilies are used as the spices.

-Buy the spices in small quantity.
+Buy the spices in small quantities.
 You will get a much better taste if the spices are fresh.
-It is tempting to buy a larger amount, but the spices will lose their fragrance become stale over time.
+It is tempting to buy a larger amount, but the spices will lose their fragrance and become stale over time.

 3. Brown the onion and saute the garlic and ginger